Call (844) 468-2776

 Does Toast online ordering require Toast POS?

 Toast positions online ordering as integrated with Toast POS, using real-time menus and order flow inside Toast.
-That can be strong if Toast is already the operating system, but it also means online ordering is tied to the Toast ecosystem.
+That can be strong if Toast is already the operating system, but it also means online ordering is tied to the Toast ecosystem and Toast-approved compatible devices.

 Can a restaurant add direct online ordering without switching POS?